digimer/fence_passive_nic/README.md

 The problem is that, with a single power supply server, the PDU feeding the node becomes a single point of failure.
 If the PDU fails, both the IPMI and PDU fence methods will fail.
-This would leave the cluster in a blocked state as the surviving peer will be unable to determine the state of the lost node.
+This would leave the cluster in a blocked state as the surviving node will be unable to determine the state of the lost node.

 -=] The Solution